bitagoras/xtype/README.md

 ```

 # Footnotes

 ## Overview

-The content of the `footnote` element gives information and hints about how to read, interpret or pre-process the data, before it is used by the application.
+The content of the `footnote` object gives information and hints about how to read, interpret or pre-process the data, before it is used by the application.
 The footnote can be a list, dict or any other data type.
-A parser that makes no use of the footnotes must parse the element after `[*]`, to determine its size, but can ignore its content.
+A parser that makes no use of the footnotes must parse the object after `[*]`, to determine its size, but can ignore its content.

 Information about jump positions in table of contents are given, as a convention, relative to the `*` character of the footnote.
 This position has to be remembered by the parser as the reference position.

 Footnotes with several information items can be organized in lists or dicts, or multiple footnotes can be concatenated, as for example:

 ```Awk
 [*] (footnote with unit) [*] (footnote with table of content) (data of type list)
 ```